alancrisp/gif-api/README.md

 - The `/search/{term}` endpoint can be used to search for gifs with a particular search term.
 For the purpose of this demonstration there are five available hard coded search terms which will provide results.
 These are `ceiling`, `grumpy`, `keyboard`, `nyan` and `takeoff`.

 A small number of gifs have been included for your viewing pleasure.

+## Tests

+Unit tests may be executed with the `composer test` command.